-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

-Google My Business (GMB) is a free tool from Google that helps business owners manage their online presence across the search engine and its growing portfolio of utilities.
+Google Business Profile is a free feature from Google that helps business owners manage their online presence across the search engine and its growing portfolio of utilities, including Google Maps.

-Seasoned SEO professionals use GMB listings to leverage a location-based strategy
+Seasoned SEO professionals use Google Business Profiles to leverage a location-based strategy.

-Creating a GMB listing is the first step to local search success.
+Creating a Google Business Profile is the first step to local search success.

 And for good reason.

-GMB offers the greatest impact for brands seeking local exposure.
+GBP offers the greatest impact for brands seeking local exposure.

-A feature like Google’s Local Search emphasizes the need for a GMB listing for both new and established businesses.
+A feature like Google’s Local Search emphasizes the need for a GBP for both new and established businesses.

 It gives a list of businesses nearby and a lot of information needed to find a specific business like: